How to Break a Weight Loss Plateau

 As you lose weight and diet longer, you might unconsciously move less.

-NEAT Reduction
+NEAT reduction

-• If you were averaging 8,000 steps and now average 5,000, that's 150-200 fewer calories burned
+Compare your current daily steps to when you started.
+If you were averaging 8,000 and now average 5,000, that's 150-200 fewer calories burned per day.
+Consciously return to your old baseline.

 Not all calories are equal for satiety and energy.

-Eating 1,800 calories of protein, vegetables, and whole foods feels very different from 1,800 calories of processed snacks.
+1,800 calories of protein, vegetables, and whole foods feels very different from 1,800 calories of processed snacks.

-Step 5: Consider a Diet Break
+Step 5: consider a diet break

 If you've been in a deficit for 12+ weeks and have lost significant weight, a temporary break can help.

-What's a Diet Break?
+What's a diet break?

 Eating at maintenance calories (not above) for 1-2 weeks.

-How to Do It
+How to do it

-1. Calculate your current TDEE (at your new weight)
+1. Calculate your current TDEE at your new weight

 2. Eat at that number for 1-2 weeks

-3. Maintain accurate tracking
+3. Keep tracking accurately

 4. Return to your deficit afterward

 A diet break is not a binge.
-You're eating at maintenance—typically 200-500 more calories than your deficit.
+You're eating at maintenance, typically 200-500 more calories than your deficit.
 It should feel like relief, not excess.

-Several factors outside your diet can stall weight loss.
+A few things outside your diet can stall weight loss.

 Sleep